bl2-doutorado/artigo-sbqs-2025/cloud-native-tosca-profile/README.md

 ## Main elements

 This section summarizes the node types defined in this template and their functions.
-The [following subsection](#generic-node-types) defines generic node types, i.e., technology-independent ones.
-The following section presents Kubernetes-specific node types and shows templates' extensibility concerning cloud container orchestrators.
+The following subsections define, respectively , [generic node types](#generic-node-types), i.e., technology-independent ones, and [Kubernetes-specific node types](#kubernetes-specific-node-types) that show templates' extensibility concerning cloud container orchestrators.

 ### Generic Node Types